 Intellectual property or IP is property created by someone’s mind or intellect the mind, including literary and artistic works, inventions, designs, symbols, names and images.
-We are often asked “what is intellectual property”, or to “make sure that we own the intellectual property (IP)” or “please protect our intellectual property“.
+We often have to help clients understand intellectual property, come up with an intellectual property strategy, and ultimately make sure that their intellectual property rights are protected.
 It can be hard to identify exactly what is intellectual property.
 As we now live in a word of convergence, it is becoming more and more necessary to identify exactly what the “IP” comprises and be able to identify the different ‘ingredients‘ of the cake, and who owns each ‘ingredient’ as well as the metaphorical ‘cake’ itself.

 What is Intellectual Property?

 This is a right in our law that enables a person or company to prevent others from conduct which would give them an unfair trade advantage.
 IP is divided into a number of different categories, the more important ones are the following.
 To aid your reading we can provide you with an Intellectual Property Grid, which sets out the key points of IP.

 A single product can often be the subject of a number of different forms of protection.
 For example, with a computer, each of the following features can be protected as IP:

 - registered designs for the shape of the casing,